London homeowners now have a $40,000 path to solar through their property tax bill

 - You need to finance more than $40,000

-Best of Both: Some homeowners use the HRS rebate to reduce their system cost, then finance the remainder through BetterHomes London at 2.5%.
+Best of Both: Some homeowners use the HRS rebate to reduce their system cost, then finance the remainder through BetterHomes London.
 Solar X can advise on the best strategy for your timeline and budget.

 How to Prepare Now